Conus granum

 Conus granum is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conus, these snails are predatory and venomous.
 They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

-The size of the shell varies between 18 mm and 40 mm.
+The size of the shell varies between 18 mm and 40 mm, is typically orange or reddish-brown, and has an almost teardrop shape.